JustinRowe15/Justin-Rowe-Galvanize/README.md

 Current feature list: All features for this application are completed.
 Newest features finalized we're Google Maps API address view and Contact Us form view.

 Usage instructions: Tour the application utilizing the navigation drawer (access it next to the G icon at the top left of the screen) to access each application page.
-Final features to be added is Locate Us screen map view and Contact Us screen implementation.